Attendees at the International Intersex Forum. Photo courtesy of Wiki Commons

 In 2004 the gender recognition debate resulted in a law to allow trans people to change their birth certificate, and in 2013 the Commons and the Lords voted on same-sex marriage.
 Some politicians may use these examples to suggest that, since intersex people can change their birth certificates as long as they pretend to be transsexual and claim a specific gender identity as male or female, they are allowed to marry whether they identify as male or female.

 Many people have no concept of what an intersex condition is and replace informed opinion with outdated reference to hermaphrodites, who are half male and half female and therefore need medical treatment before legal concessions.

 How much progress has been made so far?

-In some areas a great deal, but in others very little.
-A contributor to a news group, when told about the new legislation in Germany, responded with, "I want out of the EU and this is yet another reason to leave."
+In some areas, a great deal.
+In others, very little.
+A contributor to a news group, when told about the new legislation in Germany, responded by saying, "I want out of the EU, and this is yet another reason to leave."

 Finally, what do you think the future of intersex rights might be?

 Hopefully, a resolution to current anomalies affecting the lives of intersex people, a growing awareness in society of the existence of intersex people in their midst, and an understanding of what truly is "normal."
 We're under no illusion that, unless we keep up the pressure, very little will be achieved in the short term, and the fact is that intersex people definitely don't want to wait any longer for what is their right.